 15. Sharp Objects

 This HBO psychological thriller details a dysfunctional relationship between a mother and her two daughters.
 The TV series stars Amy Adams, Patricia Clarkson, and Chris Messina in lead roles.
-Adams plays Camille Preaker, an emotionally disturbed reporter who returns to her hometown of Wind Gap, Missouri to report on the murders of two young girls.
-However, she ends up discovering some dark secrets about her self and her family.
+Adams plays Camille Preaker, an emotionally disturbed reporter who returns to her hometown of Wind Gap, Missouri, to report on the murders of two young girls.
+However, she ends up discovering some dark secrets about herself and her family.

 16. The Wire

 The Wire is a TV series on Hotstar that will pull you in immediately and become a part of your daily routine.
 It’s one of the most highly acclaimed shows of all time and takes you through the crime-infested streets of Baltimore, seen from the eyes of real-life police reporter David Simon.
 From drugs to politics, to the city’s school system, and media reporting, the TV series takes a hard look at what went on in Maryland city at one point in time.
-Most of its central characters are inspired by real Baltimore figures and performances by the likes of Dominic West, Lance Reddick, Idris Elba, Michael Williams, and many more are a treat for the eyes to watch.
+Most of its central characters are inspired by real Baltimore figures and performances by Dominic West, Lance Reddick, Idris Elba, Michael Williams, and many more are a treat for the eyes to watch.

 17. The Night Of

 This eight-part crime drama television miniseries is a quick and thrilling watch.
 It tells the story of how a Pakistani-American student in the US gets trapped in a murder case after stealing his father’s cab one night and driving a disturbed woman home.
 He happens to strike up a conversation with her during the cab ride and she invites him upstairs for a drink.
 One thing leads to another and he ends up getting pretty drunk.
-When he wakes up from his state on inebriation, he finds her murdered in the house.
+When he wakes up from his state of inebriation, he finds her murdered in the house.
 All evidence point to him being the killer and even the audience is left guessing right up till the end.
 Did he really do it?
 Watch the show and find out.

 18. Five Days